refmaven/fx/README.md

 To get a jar file that works on every platform:

 1. Push your changes to your GitHub repository.
-2. Check the "Actions" tab on your repository page.
+2. Check the **Actions** tab on your repository page.
    Select the most recent commit in the list.
-3. If the workflow completed successfully, there should be a download link under the "Artifacts" section.
+3. If the workflow completed successfully, there should be a download link under the **Artifacts** section.
-4. Click the download link (it should be the name of your repo).
+4. Click the download link.
+It should be the name of your repository.
 5. Import the jar contained within into Mindustry.

 This version should work on both Android and desktop.

 ## Building Locally

-Building locally takes more time to set up, but shouldn't be a problem if you've done Android development before.
+Building locally takes more time to set up, but should not be a problem if you have done Android development before.

 1. Download the Android SDK, unzip it, and set the `ANDROID_HOME` environment variable to its location.
-2. Make sure you have API level 30 installed, as well as a recent version of the build tools (e.g. 30.0.1).
+2. Make sure you have API level 30 installed, as well as a recent version of the build tools, such as `30.0.1`.
-3. Add a build-tools folder to your PATH.
+3. Add a build-tools folder to your `PATH`.
 For example, if you have `30.0.1` installed, that would be:

    `$ANDROID_HOME/build-tools/30.0.1`